-When I visited the Grand Canyon two years ago, I was treated to a rare sight: A California Condor sitting on a rock just 15 feet in front of us.
-It was huge – this thing could tear your face off.
+When I visited the Grand Canyon a decade ago, I was treated to a rare sight: A California Condor sitting on a rock just 15 feet in front of us.
+It was huge – this thing could tear your face off!

 I had no idea at that moment, but later research revealed it was one of only 322 such birds alive in the world.
 The Condors are a critically endangered species that now exists only in parts of California and Arizona and small patches of Utah and northern Mexico.

 Condors are a big part of the wildlife of the Grand Canyon and their desperately needed assistance to return to their previous numbers.